cicero78M/pegiat_medsos_apps/docs/USAGE.md

 download proceeds.
-The dialog lets you share the file, **Kirim Link** to open the reporting form, and when a post already shows a check mark you will also see **Laporan WhatsApp** to directly forward the Instagram link via WhatsApp.
+The dialog lets you share the file, **Kirim Link** to open the reporting form, and when a post already shows a check mark you will also see **Laporan WhatsApp** which now sends the full report message retrieved from the backend via WhatsApp.